asmith1979/PortfolioWork/README.md

 Python_Work - All Python projects

-Magazine_articles - Tutorials / Articles that I have wrote for Linux Format
+Magazine_articles - Tutorials / Articles that I have written for Linux Format